Business Administration (BA/BS) Contact Information

 Get ready to make a difference.
 Students majoring in business administration learn to build their ideas into a small business—or a small business empire.
 Lead a Fortune 500 company.
 Market an NFL franchise.
 Realize financial goals.
 Take Wall Street (or Main Street) by storm.
 The Lundquist College of Business at the University of Oregon can take students where they want to go.
 Lundquist students are part of an intelligently informal community of thinkers and doers who are serious, determined, focused, and hands-on.

 A degree in business administration is just part of the story.
 Students can pursue a general business focus or choose a concentration in accounting, entrepreneurship, finance, marketing, operations and business analytics, or sports business.
-They can also minor in business administration, entrepreneurship, sports business, or sustainable business.
 No matter which degree or concentration is chosen, the Lundquist College of Business provides a collaborative environment where students find ample opportunities to try out real-world projects and scenarios, giving them career experience before they even graduate.

 Program Learning Outcomes